 Short-term effects of cocaine abuse include:

 - Heightened sexual pleasure

-Long-term effects of cocaine abuse include the following physical and behavioral:
+Long-term effects of cocaine abuse include the following physical

 - Kidney diseases

 - Risk of stroke

 - Decline or job loss

 - Connective tissue disorders